kniadziu/java-invoice/README.md

 # java-invoice
-So you want to learn Java?
+So you want to learn Java?,
-checkstyel pluggin
+checkstyle of code,
-Travis-ci checking - passed test unit testing: invoice and products
+Travis-ci - passed test,
+unit tests: invoice and products